puokl/Cringe_game/README.md

 Dive into the world of classic arcade gaming with this Pacman-inspired maze game!
 Built using HTML, CSS, and JavaScript, this project offers a modern twist on the nostalgic Pacman experience while showcasing object-oriented programming principles.

+## Development Details

+- **First Project at Wild Code School:** This game marks the exciting beginning of my journey at Wild Code School, where I delved into hands-on coding and collaborative development.
+- **Group Project:** Developed in a team of four talented individuals, this project reflects our ability to work together, combine our skills, and create an engaging gaming experience.

 ## Features

 - **Maze Navigation:** Guide your character through an intricate maze, collecting items and avoiding enemies along the way.